brainbot-com/es-nozzle/doc/command.rst

 Worker sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Each section that nozzle should work on must have a `type` key.
+Each section that es-nozzle should work on must have a `type` key.
 We'll
 describe the possible values for `type` in this section.

 `type=meta`